-- (1) Includes (i) 62,214,114 shares of our common stock held by NantWorks, LLC; and (ii) 2,899,297 shares of our common stock held by NantOmics, LLC.
+- (1) Includes (i) 62,214,114 shares of our common stock held by NantWorks, LLC; (ii) 2,899,297 shares of our common stock held by NantOmics, LLC; and (iii) 2,899,297 shares of our common stock held by Cambridge Equities, LP.
 NantWorks, LLC is the largest member of NantOmics, LLC, holding approximately 84% of the outstanding equity and approximately 99% of the outstanding voting equity.
-Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, is the controlling member of NantWorks, LLC with voting and dispositive power over the shares of our common stock that are owned by NantWorks, LLC.
-The address of NantWorks, LLC is 9920 Jefferson Boulevard, Culver City, California 90232.
-Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, indirectly owns all of the equity interests in NantWorks, LLC. - (2) Based on a Schedule 13G filed with the SEC by individuals or entities affiliated with Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait on February 14, 2017.
+Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, is the controlling member of NantWorks, LLC is 9920 Jefferson Boulevard, Culver City, California 90232.
+Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, indirectly owns all of the equity interests in NantWorks, LLC and Cambridge Equities, LP. - (2) Based on a Schedule 13G filed with the SEC by individuals or entities affiliated with Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait on February 14, 2017.
 Consists of 7,142,859 shares held by NHealth Holdings, Inc. and 10,714,285 shares held by Kuwait Investment Office.
 The sole shareholder of NHealth Holdings, Inc. is the Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait, which holds of common stock.
 Kuwait Investment Office is the London Office of the Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait.
-The address of NHealth Holdings, Inc. is 1209 Orange Street, Wilmington, Delaware 19801; the address for the Kuwait Investment Authority is Ministries Complex, Block 3, Safat, Kuwait 13001; and the address for Kuwait Investment Office is 15 Carter Lane, London, United Kingdom, EC4V 5EY. - (3) Consists of 236,623 shares of common stock and 125,196 restricted stock units vesting within 60 days after April 13, 2020.
+The address of NHealth Holdings, Inc. is 1209 Orange Street, Wilmington, Delaware 19801; the address for the Kuwait Investment Authority is Ministries Complex, Block 3, Safat, Kuwait 13001; and the address for Kuwait Investment Office is 15 Carter Lane, London, United Kingdom, EC4V 5EY. - (3) Consists of 537,500 shares of options exercisable. - (4) Consists of 225,857 shares of common stock and 535,662 shares of options exercisable. - (5) Consists of 148,780 shares of common stock and 501,908 shares of options exercisable. - (6) Consists of 59,853 shares of common stock and 100,000 shares of options exercisable.